SafalKarkey/random-codes/readme.md

-#A repo to store random codes in my computer, irrespective of programming language
+#A repo to store random codes from my computer, irrespective of programming language